yoshidayasutaka/mcp/README.md

 [![PyPI version](https://img.shields.io/pypi/v/awslabs.lambda-mcp-server.svg)](https://pypi.org/project/awslabs.lambda-mcp-server/)

-An server to select and run AWS Lambda function as MCP tools without code changes.
+A server to select and run AWS Lambda function as MCP tools without code changes.

 - This server acts as a bridge between MCP clients and AWS Lambda functions, allowing foundation models (FMs) to access and run Lambda functions as tools.
 - This can be used, for example, to access private resources such as internal applications and databases without the need to provide public network access.